 Childhood Arthritis and Rheumatology Research Alliance (CARRA)

-The Lupus Foundation of America (LFA) has an ongoing partnership with the Childhood Arthritis and Rheumatology Research Alliance (CARRA).
+The Lupus Foundation of America (LFA) has an ongoing partnership with the Childhood Arthritis and Rheumatology Research Alliance (CARRA), an investigator-led network that conducts collaborative research to prevent, treat, and cure pediatric rheumatic diseases.
 Its purpose is to improve care for children and adolescents with lupus through joint initiatives of research, education and advocacy.

 Thousands of children and teen in the U.S. are living with lupus.
 In children, lupus tends to be more aggressive and severe than it is in adults.
 The symptoms are more intense, and the disease can have long-term effects on a child's growth, quality of life, and even how long they live.
 Approximately 20% of individuals with lupus develop the disease in childhood.

 Through its partnership with CARRA, the LFA supported a three-year research project, starting in 2017.
 During the first year of the research partnership the LFA and CARRA conducted a survey of healthcare professionals to identify areas of greatest need in childhood lupus research and care.
 The areas include lupus nephritis (lupus-related kidney disease), clinical trials, biomarkers, neuropsychiatric lupus (lupus that affects the brain and nervous system), and refractory skin disease.
 This first-of-its-kind study will help develop a research agenda for childhood lupus and create a roadmap to tackle each area one by one.
 Read our media release about the results.